Monida/twitteranalyzer-app/README.md

 **-------------------------------------------------FILE UNDER CONSTRUCTION------------------------------------------------------**

-This repository contains all the files of the Web-app TwitterAnalyzer, which you will be able to try soon on this link: https://twitteranalyzer-app.herokuapp.com/
+This repository contains all the files of the [TwitterAnalyzer](link:https://twitteranalyzer-app.herokuapp.com/) Web-app.

-Below you can find the description to the content of this repository.
+Below you can find the description of the content of this repository.

 ## **1. Description**
 ### **1.1.
-Description**
+The app**

 The TwitterAnalyzer App is a Wep App where the user can enter a search word (query) to learn what people are tweeting about in relation to that query.